Genital herpes is a sexually transmitted infection. It is caused by the herpes simplex virus.

 Once you are infected, the virus stays in your body for the rest of your life.
 Some people never have another episode.
 Others have frequent outbreaks that can be triggered by fatigue, illness, menstruation, or stress.

 The virus may spread to other parts of the body, including the brain, eyes, esophagus, liver, spinal cord, or lungs.
-These complications often develop in people who have a weakened immune system due to HIV or certain medicines.
+These complications can develop in people who have a weakened immune system due to HIV or certain medicines.

-Being in a long-term, mutually monogamous relationship with someone who has been tested and has never been infected with the virus can also help reduce your chance of becoming infected.
 If you have genital herpes, you should tell your partner that you have the disease, even if you do not have symptoms.

-Condoms are the best way to protect against catching genital herpes during sexual activity:
+Condoms are the best way to protect against catching genital herpes during sexual activity.